Medical Policy: 02.01.53

 Based on review of the peer reviewed medical literature the long term efficacy and safety of high intensity focused ultrasound (HIFU) compared to established interventions for various conditions have not been proven in controlled clinical trials for any indication.
 Additional randomized clinical trials with larger patient populations comparing established interventions are needed to determine the role of HIFU.
 The evidence is insufficient to determine the effects on net health outcomes.

-Local therapies have been investigated for the treatment of localized prostate cancer in the initial disease and recurrent settings, with the goals of reducing side effects and matching the cancer control of therapies.
+Many local therapies have been investigated for the treatment of localized prostate cancer in the initial disease and recurrent settings, with the goals of reducing side effects and matching the cancer control of therapies.
 At this time, the panel recommends only cryosurgery and high intensity focused ultrasound (HIFU) as options for radiation therapy recurrence in the absence of metastatic disease.

 The current guideline does not include or indicate the use of high-intensity focused ultrasound (HIFU) in the treatment and management of thyroid cancer.